Last Updated on December 2, 2021 by rudyooms

 After some feedback, I realized I did not show the conditions, which client apps should be selected.
 When you are configuring Conditional Access there are some best practices.
 Two of them are definitely proper naming and making sure you split some rules.

 When you decide to split some rules, you will notice troubleshooting will be easier and when you need to exclude a user you can only target the Browser app.
 Not to forget the most important reason why you need to split some rules: Require all OR one of the selected controls, when using teams.

 Take a look at my blog about this topic:

-It’s very important to create an additional CA rule, to make sure users could not logon to portal.office.com with chrome or safari on their unmanaged device.
+It’s very important to create an additional CA rule, to make sure users could not logon to portal.office.com with Google Chrome or Safari on their unmanaged devices.

 The only thing you need to make sure, you select:

 *Please make sure you only select Android and IOS as the Require Approved app is only supported on mobile devices.

 As shown above, with this rule, I only selected the Browser.
 Make sure you also have a CA rule, where you selected the Mobile apps and desktop clients.

 Unlike the CA policy for mobile apps and desktop clients, I selected Require All of the selected controls this time.